ruchitasir/Yoga-Shala/README.md

 # Yoga-Shala
-This is an Express app created with the purpose to build a business website for a yoga instructor.
-It simulates some of the core functionalities of a business website.
+This is a full-stack app, developed using Express and Node.js and created with the purpose to learn building a business website.
+This business website is specifically meant to serve the yoga instructors.
+I attempted to recreate the website of my yoga instructor.
+It simulates some of the core functionalities of his business website.

 ### Application is deployed at:
 ```sh